-What follows is the text of the Constitution of the Tales after Tolkien Society as was ratified by online vote leading up to 1 September 2014.
+What follows is the text of the Constitution of the Tales after Tolkien Society as was ratified by online vote leading up to 1 September 2014 and since amended.

 1. Name and purpose

 The name of the organization shall be Tales After Tolkien Society, referred to in this document as “the Society” hereafter.

 The purpose of the Society shall be to promote and foster all aspects of scholarship on medievalism and popular culture genres, by all lawful and appropriate means.
 To this end the Society shall endeavor to provide a forum for the conduct, communication, and promotion of research, the dissemination of news, and the exchange of ideas.
 It does so by: organizing themed sessions at appropriate conferences internationally, by publishing themed collections and journal issues as is practicable, by maintaining online communication forums including a blog and Facebook page.

 The Society is a not-for-profit and unincorporated organization.
 It maintains no funds, charges no membership fees, and has no property.

 Membership shall be to all interested individuals, upon request.
 All members shall have equal voting rights.
 Individuals must be placed upon a membership and mailing list, which shall be maintained by the Secretary, as provided for in point 4.1.4, below.